 How To Recognize Conjunctivitis In Dogs

-The symptoms of conjunctivitis in dogs may indicate an easily treated minor condition, but they can also be signs of more serious dog eye problems.
+While conjunctivitis in dogs is generally an easily treated minor condition, the symptoms can also be signs of more serious dog eye problems.

-What is Conjunctivitis In Dogs?Canine conjunctivitis is a very common eye problem in dogs.
+What is Conjunctivitis In Dogs?Canine conjunctivitis or pink eye is a very common eye problem in dogs.
 Basically it is irritation or inflammation affecting the mucus membrane that lines the inner surface of the eyelid and white part of the eyeball - extending to the cornea.

 This membrane is important in protecting the eye from microbes as well as providing a portion of the moisture needed for eye health.
 Conjunctivitis is a sign that something is interfering with the functioning of this membrane.
 Sometimes the interference may extend to the white of the eye, producing a condition termed "pink eye".

-Symptoms of Conjunctivitis In DogsOne of the first symptoms an owner will notice is that his dog is rubbing his paw against the affected eye or eyes - an indication that the dog is experiencing some irritation.
+Symptoms of Conjunctivitis In PetsOne of the first symptoms a pet owner will notice is that his dog is rubbing his paw against the affected eye or eyes - an indication that the dog is experiencing some irritation.
 If this symptom escalates, the condition affecting the eyes is more significant, making them either itchy, dry, and/or painful.

 Other signs to look for: